 Myth #2: You can only apply for scholarships as a high school senior.

 The Truth: While most scholarships are awarded to high school seniors, there are some that are open to juniors as well as underclassmen.
-The earlier you start applying for scholarships, the more money you’ll have when it comes time to pay your tuition.
+The earlier you apply for scholarships, the more money you’ll have when it comes time to pay your tuition.
 You should also know that scholarships exist for more than just college freshman – you can apply for scholarships every year during your community college career.

-Myth #3: If you don’t meet the requirements you shouldn’t bother applying.
+Myth #3: If you don’t meet the requirements, you shouldn’t bother applying.